Elizabeth Campbell (television): Educator and school board chair

 Pfohl returned to her high school to begin her education career, teaching girls at Salem Academy and, after two years, she began teaching college level courses.
 She then moved into education administration, as dean of Moravian College for Women in Bethlehem, Pennsylvania, for two years (although she was just 25 when appointed).
 Beginning in 1929, and during the Great Depression until 1936, Pfohl was dean at Mary Baldwin College in Staunton, Virginia.

 In Arlington, as she raised her family, Campbell realized that Virginia's public schools had very real problems, in part due to underfunding, as well as policies of racial segregation which had been added to the state constitution early in the century.

 In 1947, Campbell was elected to the school board of Arlington County, Virginia, which was the first directly elected school board in Virginia.
 She was the first woman on a school board in the state of Virginia.
 While on the board (beginning in 1948, and including after her re-election in 1951), Campbell was instrumental in adding fine arts classes, as well as comparable facilities for African-American and white students.
 She also led efforts to secure higher teacher salaries and build new schools in the growing city.

-Campbell was the school board's chair from 1950 until 1956, when Arlington's elected school board was replaced by an appointed board during the state's Massive Resistance crisis.
+Campbell served as the school board's chair from 1950 until 1956, when Arlington's elected school board was replaced by an appointed board during the state's Massive Resistance crisis.
 Beginning in 1954, Campbell helped pave the way to desegregate Arlington's public schools, despite opposition to the Supreme Court's decisions in Brown vs. Board of Education proclaimed by Virginia's U.S. Senator Harry F. Byrd Sr. and others.
 Her husband came to represent parents of students in Norfolk, Virginia who had been locked out of schools closed by the Byrd Organization rather than allow then to integrate pursuant to court orders.
 Both Campbells sought to work with parents across the state to resolve the crisis.

 On January 19, 1959, separate decisions of the Virginia Supreme Court affirmed racial segregation as unconstitutional, and parts of segregationists' workaround attempts as unconstitutional.
 Although the governor (and former attorney general) J. Lindsay Almond had initially supported Massive Resistance, he recognized judicial authority.
 Both Arlington's and Norfolk's schools peacefully desegregated in February 1959.
 Campbell was again elected to the school board later that year, and again was its chair from 1960 to 1962.